-CAS students may specialize in one of the following departments: Biblical Studies, Ecumenical and Interfaith Studies, History, Moral Theology (Theological Ethics), Practical Theology, Religious Education, Spirituality, and Systematic Theology.
-Students who concentrate in one department pursue the following sort of curriculum:
+CAS students may specialize in one of the following areas: Biblical Studies, Ecumenical and Interfaith Studies, Moral and Systematic Theology, and Spirituality.
+Students who concentrate in one academic area pursue the following sort of curriculum:

-- One TH790 directed reading course in a subject related to the department of specialization
+- One TH790 directed reading course in a subject related to the area of specialization

-Students in a specialized track may take up to two approved independent-study courses and any number of approved seminars and colloquia in lieu of the 700-level general course offerings, as long as four of their total courses (counting courses, seminars, and independent studies) are in one department.
+Students in a specialized track may take up to two approved independent-study courses and any number of approved seminars and colloquia in lieu of the 700-level general course offerings, as long as four of their total courses (counting courses, seminars, and independent studies) are in their area of specialization.